- Home

 7. Innovative sweetener options

-There are natural, organic restaurant industry trends that are embracing innovative sweeteners for healthier, natural, and sustainable options for consumers.
+There are several natural, organic restaurant industry trends that are embracing innovative sweeteners for healthier, natural, and sustainable options for consumers.
 Emerging options include:

-• Natural plant-based sweeteners: High-intensity sweetness without calories can be created from stevia and monk fruit.
+- Natural plant-based sweeteners: High-intensity sweetness without calories can be created from stevia and monk fruit.

-• Rare sugars: Allulose is naturally found in figs and maple syrup.
+- Rare sugars: Allulose is naturally found in figs and maple syrup.
 It provides sweetness, is low in calories, and doesn’t impact blood glucose levels.

 8. Health-conscious indulgence

-Another angle to go for is with functional foods.
+Another angle to go for is functional foods.
 Instead of using ingredients with a high fat content, there is a growing incorporation of other ingredients that still have the same nutrition and flavor but are healthier options.

 9. Mushroom mania

 Mushrooms are a hot ingredient on the food and beverage industry trends board!
-Lions’ man and oyster mushrooms are being incorporated into gourmet recipes to enhance flavors and textures.
+Lions’ mane and oyster mushrooms are being incorporated into gourmet recipes to enhance flavors and textures.
 There is also interactivity with ‘wall-to-plate’ practices.
 Wall-to-plate is where restaurants grow mushrooms on-site and cultivate them as needed.

 But mushrooms are not only making a splash for food, but also getting involved in the beverage industry.
 Mushroom-based cocktails are emerging with innovations such as mushroom and walnut combinations.
 The cocktail involves combining a fermented liquid mushroom base with infused whiskey and roasted walnuts.